 Oasis Swimming Pool

 As central London’s only heated pool, Oasis Swimming Pool is perhaps the most conveniently located outdoor pool in London.
 Although you’re surrounded by the London skyline here, meaning that the view is less beautiful than the likes of Parliament Hill Lido or Charlton Lido, the sun terrace is a great spot to soak up the afternoon sun.

 The centre also offers an indoor pool, large gym with a fitness training zone, exercise classes, as well as three squash courts and a sauna – perfect whether you’re a local or if you’re in the city on a trip!

 Ruislip Lido Beach

 There’s no way you can find a beach inside of London, right?
 Wrong!
 You may be confused at the idea of a beach in the capital, but take the tube to Ruislip and you’ll find the hidden oasis of Ruislip Lido.

 Nestled inside a nature reserve that’s twice the size of Hyde Park, the beach was previously a haven of happiness in the 1950’s before becoming deserted in the 1970’s.

-Today, the beach and lido have been completely transformed and restored to their ultimate tropical glory.
-Although currently boating and swimming are not permitted due to Covid, Ruislip Lido Beach is the perfect place to spend a sunny bank holiday in London.
+Today, the beach and lido have been completely transformed and restored to their ultimate tropical glory, making Ruislip Lido Beach the perfect place to spend a sunny bank holiday in London.